stephenh/stephenh.github.com/_posts/2009-06-24-achieving-durability.markdown

 Examples
 --------

-Two examples of hacking durability into a system are:
+Two examples of adding durability into a system are:

 * Sending emails
 * Processing 3rd party data files.